Culture and creativity

 To develop the cultural policy, the City of Sydney ran an extensive consultation process that received 2,114 submissions.
 We talked to more than 1,400 members of the public and 626 individual artists and creative workers, held 34 forums and consultation events, and conducted 2 major City Talks on creative opportunities and challenges for Sydney.

-The City already spends $23 million each year on culture and Council endorsed the cultural policy in August 2014.
+The City invests $36.5 million each year on culture.
+Council endorsed the cultural policy in August 2014.
 The paper also presents a 10-year action plan for boosting the cultural lives of our residents, workers and visitors.
 You can download the policy below.

 Another part of our commitment to a city with a beating cultural heart is to give as many people as possible greater access to art.